jet/equinox/DOCUMENTATION.md

 The `evolve` function is responsible for computing the post-State that should result from taking a given State and incorporating the effect that _single_ Event implies in that context and yielding that result _without mutating either input_.

-While the `evolve` function operates on a `state` and a _single_ event, `fold` (named for the standard FP operation of that name) walks a chain of events, propagating the running state into each evolve invocation.
-It is the `fold` operation that's typically used a) in tests and b) when passing a function to an Equinox Handler to manage the behavior.
+While the `evolve` function operates on a `state` and a _single_ event, `fold` (named for the standard FP operation of that name) walks a chain of events, propagating the running state into each `evolve` invocation.
+It is the `fold` operation that's typically used a) in tests and b) when passing a function to an Equinox `StreamBuilder` to manage the behavior.

 It should also be called out that Events represent Facts about things that have happened - an `evolve` or `fold` should not throw Exceptions or log.
 There should be absolutely minimal conditional logic.